acerbilab/pyvbmc/README.md

 ## References and citation

+1. Huggins, B., Li, C., Tobaben, M., Aarnos, M., & Acerbi, L. (2023). *PyVBMC: Efficient Bayesian inference in Python*. arXiv. https://arxiv.org/abs/2303.09519
-1. Acerbi, L. (2018).
+2. Acerbi, L. (2018).
 Variational Bayesian Monte Carlo.
 In *Advances in Neural Information Processing Systems 31*: 8222-8232. ([paper + supplement on arXiv](https://arxiv.org/abs/1810.05558), [NeurIPS Proceedings](https://papers.nips.cc/paper/8043-variational-bayesian-monte-carlo))
-2. Acerbi, L. (2020).
+3. Acerbi, L. (2020).
 Variational Bayesian Monte Carlo with Noisy Likelihoods.
 In *Advances in Neural Information Processing Systems 33*: 8211-8222 ([paper + supplement on arXiv](https://arxiv.org/abs/2006.08655), [NeurIPS Proceedings](https://papers.nips.cc/paper/2020/hash/5d40954183d62a82257835477ccad3d2-Abstract.html)).

-Please cite both references if you use PyVBMC in your work (the 2018 paper introduced the framework, and the 2020 paper includes a number of major improvements, including but not limited to support for noisy likelihoods).
+Please cite all three references if you use PyVBMC in your work (the 2018 paper introduced the framework, and the 2020 paper includes a number of major improvements, including but not limited to support for noisy likelihoods).
 You can cite PyVBMC in your work with something along the lines of

-> We estimated approximate posterior distibutions and approximate lower bounds to the model evidence of our models using Variational Bayesian Monte Carlo (PyVBMC; Acerbi, 2018, 2020).
+> We estimated approximate posterior distibutions and approximate lower bounds to the model evidence of our models using Variational Bayesian Monte Carlo (PyVBMC; Acerbi, 2018, 2020) via the PyVBMC software (Huggins et al., 2023).
 PyVBMC combines variational inference and active-sampling Bayesian quadrature to perform approximate Bayesian inference in a sample-efficient manner.

 Besides formal citations, you can demonstrate your appreciation for PyVBMC in the following ways: